lumalabs/luma-web-examples/README.md

 scene.add(createText());
 ```

 Splats will integrate with the three.js rendering pipeline and interact with other objects via depth testing.
-However splats do not currently write to the depth buffer themselves.
+However, splats do not currently write to the depth buffer themselves.

 ### Performance tips